LarrySnyder/stockpyl/docs/index.rst

 Stockpyl
 ========

-|sp| is a Python package for inventory optimization.
+|sp| is a Python package for inventory optimization and simulation.
 It implements
 classical single-node inventory models like the economic order quantity (EOQ), newsvendor, and Wagner-Whitin problems.
 It also contains algorithms for multi-echelon inventory optimization (MEIO) under both stochastic-service model (SSM) and guaranteed-service model (GSM) assumptions.
+And, it has extensive features for simulating multi-echelon inventory systems.

 .. note:: |fosct_notation|